W3W-EdU/coder/docs/install/index.md

 There are several ways to install Coder.
 For production deployments with 50+ users, we recommend [installing on Kubernetes](./kubernetes.md).
-Otherwise, you can install Coder on your local machine or on a VM:
+Otherwise, you can install Coder on your local machine or on /VM/:

 <div class="tabs">